forrestburton/git-script/README.md

 UCLA CS97 Assignment 6 <br/>

 This script generates a directed acyclic graph (DAG) based off the commits of a git repository.
-Each commit can be thought of as a vertice. <br/>
+Each commit is treated as a vertex. <br/>

 Tasks in this script <br/>
 1: Discover the .git directory  <br/>